 Professor of Management Information Systems; Associate Dean; Associate Provost for Academic Budget and Planning

-Executive Team; Global Leadership Center; Management Information Systems Department; Office of the Dean
+Executive Team; Global Leadership Center; Analytics and Information Systems Department; Office of the Dean

 PhD, 1983, Ohio University.
 Experimental psychology with an emphasis in computer and statistical applications.